 Veterinary Community Outreach Program

-Happy shelter puppyThe Veterinary Community Outreach Program is an elective clinical rotation for junior and senior veterinary students at the University of Florida College of Veterinary Medicine.
+Happy shelter puppyThe Veterinary Community Outreach Program is a clinical rotation for junior and senior veterinary students at the University of Florida College of Veterinary Medicine.
 We are part of the UF Veterinary Hospitals.
-Our mission is to guide veterinary students in the development of basic clinical skills through service learning and community outreach.
+Our mission is to to train veterinary students in spay/neuter and other medical and surgical procedures common in shelter medicine through hands-on mentorship, evidence-based practice, and spectrum-of-care decision-making.
+By partnering closely with local shelters, we deliver compassionate, efficient surgical and medical services that reduce overpopulation and expand community access to care.
+We are dedicated to developing confident, resource-aware clinicians while improving outcomes for the animals and organizations we serve.

 We emphasize the importance of disease control in the shelter situation, review vaccination strategies for shelters, and discuss preventive medicine programs.
 Other topics to be discussed include the pet overpopulation crisis facing our community, treatment of heartworm disease, recognizing animal abuse and neglect, and the importance of community involvement in reducing the number of unwanted animals in our local shelters.